christakakis/SmokersCollabFilter/README.md

 # SmokersCollabFilter 🚬: Smoking Recommendations with Item-Item CF.
-# [Constantly Updating Questionnaire Answers - Run Your Own Inference Through The .ipynb File💻🟢]
+# [Run Your Own Inference Through The .ipynb File - Constantly Updating Questionnaire Answers 💻🟢]

 ## **About** ℹ️